 Schiff will continue to support this legislation until it becomes law.

 Supporting the Full Integration of LGBT Servicemembers into the Military

-Congressman Schiff was proud to support the repeal of the “Don’t Ask, Don’t Tell” (DADT) policy.
-With the repeal of this discriminatory policy, LGBT service members no longer need to hide their sexuality while proudly serving their country.
-Unfortunately, the end of DADT did not immediately end the unequal treatment of same sex spouses of U.S. service members, so Schiff led an effort in the House urging the Pentagon to ensure the equal treatment of LGBT service members and their spouses, which they did in 2013, extending through an executive order some benefits to spouses of gay and lesbian service members.
+Rep. Schiff was proud to support the repeal of the “Don’t Ask, Don’t Tell” (DADT) policy.
+With the repeal of this discriminatory policy, LGBTQ service members no longer need to hide their sexuality while proudly serving their country.
+Unfortunately, the end of DADT did not immediately end the unequal treatment of same sex spouses of U.S. service members, so Schiff led an effort in the House urging the Pentagon to ensure the equal treatment of LGBTQ service members and their spouses, which they did in 2013, extending through an executive order some benefits to spouses of gay and lesbian service members.